anegan-hub/Programming-Scripting/README.md

 # Introduction

-This project relates to a programmimg and scripting module I am currently studying.
+This project relates to a programming and scripting module I am currently studying.
 All programs within the project, I have created based on the knowledge and skills I have gained during the semester.
 The project consist of 7 programs.
 Programmimg language is; python.

 # Installations